debesheedas/cil-project/README.md

 To achieve the best score, load the probabilities.csv of all the models into the config (you have to change the paths to match your folder structure).

 Example config for the best performing ensemble which consisted of the following models:
-1. Fine-tuned BERTweet without pro-processing
+1. Fine-tuned BERTweet without pre-processing
 2. Fine-tuned BERTweet with best pre-processing (Basic + emoticon pre-processing)
 3. BERTweetConvFusionNet with `2dCNN_biLSTM` configuration
 4. BERTweetConvFusionNet with `2dCNN_biLSTM_Attn` configuration